Non-backtracking Graph Neural Networks: Non-backtracking Graph Neural Network

-\textbf{Redundancy of walks with backtracking.} In particular, a walk $s$ randomly sampled from $\mathcal{W}(i)$ is likely to contain a transition that backtracks, i.e., $s(t) = s(t+2)$ for some $t < T$.
-Then the walk $s$ would be redundant since the information is contained in two other walks in $\mathcal{W}(i)$: $s(0), \ldots, s(t+1)$ and $s(0), \ldots, s(t+1), s(t)=s(t+2), s(t+3), ..., s(T)$.
-See \cref{fig:redundancy} for an illustration.
-This idea leads to the conclusion that non-backtracking walks, i.e., walks that do not contain backtracking transitions, are sufficient to express the information in the walks $\mathcal{W}(i)$.
+\paragraph{Redundancy of walks with backtracking.} In particular, a walk $s$ randomly sampled from $\mathcal{W}(i)$ is likely to contain a transition that backtracks, i.e., $s(t) = s(t+2)$ for some $t < T$.
+The walk $s$ would be redundant since the information is contained in two other walks in $\mathcal{W}(i)$: $s(0), \ldots, s(t+1)$ and $s(0), \ldots, s(t) s(t+1), s(t+2)=s(t), s(t+3), \ldots s(T)$, as illustrated in \cref{fig:redundancy}.
+This leads to the conclusion that non-backtracking walks, i.e., walks that do not contain backtracking transitions, are sufficient to express the information in the walks $\mathcal{W}(i)$.
 Since the exponential number of walks in $\mathcal{W}(i)$ causes the GNN to be insensitive to a particular walk information, it makes sense to design a non-backtracking GNN that is sensitive to the constrained set of non-backtracking walks.
-We note that similar concepts of redundancy for GNNs have been studied in prior works \citep{jia2020redundancy, chen2022redundancy}.

-\textbf{Relation to over-squashing.} Finally, we point out an intriguing motivation for our work in terms of over-squashing.
-In particular, we note that \citet{di2023over} analyzed the lower bound for the Jacobian obstruction that measures the degree of over-squashing in terms of access time with respect to a simple random walk.
-They conclude that the degree of over-squashing, i.e., the size of Jacobian obstruction, is higher for a pair of nodes with longer access time.